-SkinMedica is apparently one of the first companies to start manufacturing human fibroblasts for cosmetic purposes, although this product and process has been used for several years in the treatment of burns victims.
-This is a potentially exciting development for the field of anti-aging treatments; that is except for the fact that a lot of people have been upset by rumors that human fibroblast cells might be derived from actual human sources like embryos and foreskins and all number of other nefarious methods.
+SkinMedica is apparently one of the first companies to start manufacturing human fibroblasts for cosmetic purposes, although this product and process has been used for several years for treating burn victims.
+This is a potentially exciting development for the field of anti-aging treatments; except for the fact that a lot of people have been upset by rumors that human fibroblast cells might be derived from actual human sources, like embryos and foreskins and all number of other nefarious methods.

-The first thing I did after receiving full size sample of SkinMedica’s TNS Essential Serum to try it out -- then, to check the veracity of these rumors.
+The first thing I did after receiving a full-size sample of SkinMedica’s TNS Essential Serum to try out was to check the veracity of these rumors.
 And lo and behold, it all seems to be true.
-Human fibroblast cells have been obtained from human foreskins for research purposes at least, and these are also commercially available in the U.S. So let’s just say that my first thought before actually trying TNS was that this stuff had better be damn good for me to be potentially slathering my face in male genital cells.
+Human fibroblast cells have been obtained from human foreskins for research purposes at least, and these are also commercially available in the U.S. So let’s just say that my first thought before actually trying SkinMedica’s TNS Essential Serum was that this stuff had better be damn good for me to be potentially slathering my face with male genital cells.

 Having said that, it’s getting to the point with my skin now that I am really willing to try just about anything.
 I have noticeable lines on my forehead and deep creases in the nasolabial folds even though I am only 37.
-My problem is clearly related to collagen breakdown: typical signs include fine lines, wrinkles, sagging, etc., all of which I have.
+My problem is clearly related to collagen breakdown: typical signs include fine lines, wrinkles, sagging skin, etc., all of which I have.
 I have noticed good results in the past using Retinol-based products.
-But, as I learned from TIA, the problem with this approach in the long term is that I may simply be hurtling myself toward even faster cell death (i.e., the Hayflick limit) while doing nothing to actually rebuild damage.
+But, as I learned from Truth in Aging, the problem with this approach in the long term is that I may simply be hurtling myself toward even faster cell death (i.e., the Hayflick limit) while doing nothing to actually rebuild damage.